Mpinane/SoftwareEngineeringProject_Group3/Labs/Avi System/Readme.md

              iv.
 After successful compilation, open your browswer and type in 'localhost:8000' in the browser url bar.
               v.
 Register and Relish.

+#### Admin Privilege:
+             i. localhost:8000/admin
+            ii. log in using the credentials - username: admin password: pass1234 iii.
+Access and/or Alter Users, Database Tables and check user logs.

 ### Running the tests: Unit Tests